About this project

 Destructive wildfires are wreaking havoc in North America and around the world as a result of rising temperatures, longer droughts, and decades of fire policies guided by strategies of fire suppression.
 Frontline communities, who have been disproportionately impacted by these disasters, have exhibited incredible resilience.

 The Creative Wildfire project stands for different kinds of fires, fires that benefit the environment and our communities, fires that give birth to new life.
-For millennia, fire has played an important role in the health of ecosystems and in indigenous stewardship practices.
-Deliberate burns shaped landscapes in North America, and are rooted in the relationship between indigenous communities to the land.
+For millennia, fire has played an important role in the health of ecosystems and in Indigenous stewardship practices.
+Deliberate burns shaped landscapes in North America, and are rooted in the relationship between Indigenous communities to the land.

 With Creative Wildfire, we want to fan the flames that arise from artistic sparks, we want to feed the fire to devour the extractive systems that cause harm to our communities, and make space for new ways of thinking, being, collaborating, providing, and caring for each other.